hougantc-nvda/IsaacLab/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-yellow.svg)](https://opensource.org/license/apache-2-0)

+Please note that this branch is currently under active development in preparation for the Isaac Lab 2.3.0 release.
+Some features may not be fully functional while we continue development.
+Additional features may depend on unreleased Isaac Sim features that will be available in Isaac Sim 5.1.0.

 **Isaac Lab** is a GPU-accelerated, open-source framework designed to unify and simplify robotics research workflows, such as reinforcement learning, imitation learning, and motion planning.
 Built on [NVIDIA Isaac Sim](https://docs.isaacsim.omniverse.nvidia.com/latest/index.html), it combines fast and accurate physics and sensor simulation, making it an ideal choice for sim-to-real